SuperHeroPuppy/fabric_utility/README.md

 ## Ban Hammer NBT

-Any item with `BanHammer` in its NBT becomes a ban hammer.
+Any item with `BanHammer` in its NBT becomes a ban hammer for operators.
 If the tag is a string, that string is used as the ban reason.
 Otherwise the default reason is `the ban hammer has spoken`.

+Non-operators cannot activate ban hammer items.

+## NBT Safety

+For non-operators, `supplementaries:cage` items are scanned for embedded `minecraft:command_block_minecart` entity data under their block entity NBT.
+When found, the embedded entity id is changed to `minecraft:pig` and command-related fields are removed.

+This is a compatibility safety patch for Supplementaries cages that have been edited with external NBT tools.

 ## Config Keys